 Will someone need to accompany me?

-Yes, Due to the sedative effects of the medication, you will need someone to drive you to and from the office, and stay with you for the remainder of that evening.
-The following day, however, you’ll be completely normal and can resume your everyday activities.
+Yes, due to the sedative effects of the medication, you will need someone to drive you to and from the office, and stay with you for the remainder of that evening.
+The following day, however, you should be completely back to normal and can resume your everyday activities.

 How can I learn more about Sedation Dentistry?